-In addition to earning big bucks from his endorsement deals—it’s reported he’ll make at least $32 million this year off the court, thanks to his partnerships with Nike, Beats and others—his startup, The Durant Company, has invested in companies like Postmates, Jetsmarter and, as of fall 2016, Acorns.
+In addition to earning big bucks from his endorsement deals—it’s reported he’ll make at least $32 million this year off the court, thanks to his partnerships with Nike, Beats and others—his startup, The Durant Company, has invested in companies like Postmates, Jetsmarter and Acorns.
 As if that’s not enough to keep him busy, he also has a nonprofit, the Kevin Durant Charity Foundation, which works to improve the lives of low-income kids through education and sports.
 (On July 17, he won the Muhammad Ali Sports Humanitarian Award, an annual award is given to an athlete whose leadership 'has created a positive impact on their community through sports.')

 We spoke with the Golden State Warrior—who just signed another two-year deal with the Warriors that will pay him $30 million in the coming season—about his childhood, the best money decision he’s made and why there’s no such thing as a slam-dunk investment.

 You’ve talked a lot about the sacrifices your mom made for you and your brother, growing up.
 How has she influenced your approach to your life and career?

 Hard work!
 Plain and simple.
 It was so clear to me at a young age that if you didn’t get up every day and work till it was dark, you weren’t eating.
 So working hard and never cutting corners wasn’t even a question for me because we were starving.

 I’ll never forget seeing my mom before the sun came up leaving the house on a few hours sleep, over and over and over again.

 How did watching your mom struggle to support you both while working two jobs affect your own relationship with money?